What was life like on the Australian Home Front during WWI?

 Source: https://pixabay.com/photos/background-old-postcard-woman-1995010/

-However, there were many challenges faced by the people on the home front.
-As increasingly more resources were sent overseas to help in the war effort, less goods were available to civilians at home.
+Nonetheless, those on the home front encountered numerous challenges.
+As more resources were allocated overseas for the war effort, fewer goods remained available for civilians at home.

 German soldier charging the trenches